As factions fight, Yemenis suffer hunger, disease, fear

 "If a child is wounded, a number of horrendous obstacles stands in the way of getting him treated," Jeremy Hopkins of the U.N. children's fund UNICEF said in Sanaa.

-"The lack of fuel makes getting to a hospital very difficult, as gas is so scarce that queues at gas stations are three deep and several kilometres long.
+"The lack of fuel makes getting to a hospital very difficult, as gas is so scarce that queues at gas stations are three deep and several kilometers long.

 Hisham Abdul Aziz is homeless after rockets missed an army base in the capital Sanaa and hit his house instead.
 Sending his family to the countryside for their safety, he stays on alone, disconsolate, to go to work.